edha1/medtrackr/README.md

 ## 🛠️ Further Enhancement
 This project still requires some further development.
 Upcoming improvements include:
 - Adding "Resend Verification Code" functionality
-- Double-checking and fixing potential bugs
+- Fixing potential bugs
 - Improving exception handling and throwing more precise errors
 - **Threading:** Current per-medication threads are not scalable.
-Use `ScheduledExecutorService` or Spring `@Scheduled`.
+Could use Spring `@Scheduled`.
 - **Persistence:** Reminders are lost on server restart.
 Consider storing next reminder in DB or using Quartz.
 - **Async I/O:** Reminder delivery currently blocks threads; should be async for better performance.
 - Further enhancing security and real-time features